Triangles in randomly perturbed graphs: Proof Overview and main Lemmas

 For completeness, we give the proof in Appendix~\ref{sec:appendix}.
-It follows, that we can cover the vertices of $R$ with cherries $K_{1,2}$ and matching edges $K_{1,1}$, such that there are not too many cherries.
-Before we can apply Lemma~\ref{lem:tripartite2} to each cherry and Lemma~\ref{lem:bipartite} to each matching edge, some preliminary steps are needed.
+It follows that we can cover the vertices of $R$ with cherries $K_{1,2}$ and matching edges $K_{1,1}$, such that there are not too many cherries.\footnote{We remark that covers of the reduced graph by stars were used in~\cite{balogh2019tilings,krivelevich2017bounded} and this inspired our approach.
+For our purposes it is necessary that we cover the reduced graph by cherries and matching edges.
+Furthermore, in contrast to~\cite{balogh2019tilings} we can not rely on any triangles in the random graph but need to use the edges of $G$ to build them.} Before we can apply Lemma~\ref{lem:tripartite2} to each cherry and Lemma~\ref{lem:bipartite} to each matching edge, some preliminary steps are needed.
 We remove some vertices from each cherry to make it unbalanced and ensure that both edges are super-regular.
 Then we cover all vertices that are not contained in any of the cherries or edges by finding a collection of triangles $\cT_1$.
-We construct another collection of triangles $\cT_2$ to ensure that in each cherry the relations between the three sets is as required by Lemma~\ref{lem:tripartite2}.
+We construct another collection of triangles $\cT_2$ to ensure that in each cherry the relations between the three sets are as required by Lemma~\ref{lem:tripartite2}.
 For constructing $\cT_1$ and $\cT_2$ we will mainly rely on the minimum degree condition of $G$ and the fact that in the probability $p \ge C/n$, the constant $C$ can be chosen large enough so that a.a.s.~the following holds: each linear-sized set contains a random edge and for any not too small part of a regular pair and a linear-sized set there is a triangle containing an edge form the pair and the third vertex from the set.
 Finally, we can use Lemma~\ref{lem:tripartite2} and Lemma~\ref{lem:bipartite} to cover the remaining vertices with a collection of triangles $\cT_3$.
 Together $\cT_1 \cup \cT_2 \cup \cT_3$ gives a triangle factor in $G \cup G(n,p)$.